Lekensteyn/lglaf/protocol.md

 # LG LAF Protocol
-This document is a reverse-engineered protocol description for "LG LAG", the download mode offered by various LG models.
+This document is a reverse-engineered protocol description for LG Advanced Flash (LAF), the download mode offered by various LG models.
 It is based on analysis on the `Send_Command.exe` utility and `LGD855_20140526_LGFLASHv160.dll` file and a USB trace using Wireshark and usbmon on Linux.
 Some commands were found in the `/sbin/lafd` binary.

 This document uses the following conventions for types: